Polesie Voivodeship: Location and area

 Initially, the area of the voivodeship comprised 42 149 km2.
 However, in 1930 Sarny county became part of the Volhynian Voivodeship, thus the area shrank to 36 668 km2.
 Even after this change, it still was the biggest Voivodeship of interwar Poland.

 Polesie lay in eastern part of the then Polish state, bordering the Soviet Union to the east, Lublin Voivodeship and Białystok Voivodeship (1919–1939) to the west, Nowogródek Voivodeship to the north and the Volhynian Voivodeship to the south.
 Most of it consisted of the Polesie swamp - a flat, vast, sparsely inhabited area, with several rivers and streams.
 Access to some villages and hamlets required boats, especially in early spring, when the waters of the Pripyat and other rivers (like the Pina, the Styr and the Horyn) rose as the snow melted.
 In 1937 forests covered 33.3% of the Voivodeship (compared with the average for the whole country of 22.2%).
 The biggest lake in the voivodeship's area, Lake Wygonowskie, lay on the Oginski Canal.
 In the spring of 1939, construction of the 127-kilometer Stone Canal (Kanal Kamienny) began.
 The canal was planned to connect Pinsk with Klesow, which at that time was part of Volhynian Sarny County.

 Cities and counties

-Brześć, the voivodeship's capital and biggest city, did not have an impressively large population: about 50,700 according to the 1931 national census and around 55,000 in mid-1939.
+Brześć, the voivodeship's capital and biggest city, had population of about 50,700 according to the 1931 national census and around 55,000 in mid-1939.
 Other urban centers included Pińsk (population 31,900 in 1931), Dawidgródek (population 11,500), Kobryń (population 10,100) and Prużana (population 6,500).